ami-iit/element_aerodynamics-control/software/README.md

 * In [whole-body-aerodynamics-flight](/aerodynamic_flight_controllers/whole-body-aerodynamics-flight), whole-body aerodynamic forces are introduced to the simulator and to the controller.
 The controller is tested with two types of trajectories and different combinations of simulator/controller aerodynamic models.

 * In [whole-body-aerodynamics-balancing](/aerodynamic_flight_controllers/whole-body-aerodynamics-balancing), whole-body aerodynamic forces are introduced to the real robot torque controller.
 The controller has been validated on the robot balancing while subject to a fictitious wind.

-Refer to the [wiki page](https://github.com/ami-iit/element_aerodynamics-control/wiki#aerodynamic-flight-controller) for info on how to run the aerodynamic-flight-controllers.

 #### [Aerodynamic modeling](./aerodynamic-modeling/)